The Six Main Points of Cultural PTSD Theory in Outline

-Most surviving cultures developed dynamics rooted in force and coercion in order to gain and maintain dominance.
-This “need” for dominance stems -in large part- from a maladaptive twisting of the completely normal need to regain power and control after experiencing trauma.
+Indeed, many cultures developed dynamics rooted in force and coercion in order to gain and maintain dominance.
+This “need” for dominance stems -in large part- from maladaptive ways of addressing of the completely normal fears after hardships and needs to regain power and control after experiencing traumas.

 Since we live within these cultures, it can be very difficult to see our own norms and assumptions.
 This reinforces our already almost complete blindness to how we have unwittingly been trying to deal with historical trauma through our cultural values for eons.
 It also masks the pervasiveness of the current cultural norms, assumptions, and values we hold that appear to have been directly born from trauma based reactions.

 4) PTSD, by definition, can and does seriously impair people’s abilities to reason, function and cooperate with others at productive levels.